systematic-magic/aop/sections.rst

 		:red:`INTRODUCTION` - mandatory - [all caps, in red]

 		Reviews usually have free-style (research related) section headers.
-These headers can be formatted in all caps and colored in red.
+These headers can be formatted in all caps and coloured in red.

 		:red:`Abbreviations` - optional - [sentence case, in red]